justmedusty/i386-XV6-Rework/README.md

 This is my rework of the x86 xv6 operating system.
 I have stopped updating it for now.

-IMPORTANT NOTE: I add changes in many commits, and it may be broken between these implementations, if you are trying to run this yourself find a commit with a message prefix of FUNCTIONAL.
-Going forward I will mark commits as FUNCTIONAL if everything is working properly so you can find a commit that works if you wish to run it.

-If a commit message is preceded by FUNCTIONAL: then this commit is functional and you can build and run it, if it is not there it means I am in between changes and it is either partially functional or not functional at all

 Changes made so far:

   - Sched queue based on process priorities, differing from typical unix in that higher number eq higher prio.